 Christmas time is just around the corner.
-Traditions, celebration, gifts and Christmas cheer are some of the things that make this a magical time of year.
+Traditions, celebration, gifts and Christmas cheer are some of the things that make this a magical time of the year.

 Spend Christmas in Spain, where we look forward to hosting you and helping you uncover all that Spain has to offer.
-We can organise and personalise your trip so that you get exactly what you want and a little more, after all this is the season of treats and surprises.
+We can organise and personalise your trip so that you get exactly what you want and a little more.
+After all, this is the season of treats and surprises.

 Christmas in Spain gets off to a rather peculiar and unofficial start on Dec.
-22nd with the draw for the Christmas Lottery, which is likely, the most followed Spanish lottery of the entire year.
+22nd with the draw for the Christmas Lottery, which is, likely, the most followed Spanish lottery of the entire year.

 December 28th is a fun-filled day when people are in high spirits.
-During the Day of the Santos Inocentes people play pranks similar to those of April Fools’ Day.
+During the Day of the Santos Inocentes, people play pranks similar to those of April Fools’ Day.
 Even the news channels often join the party by publishing shocking and unbelievable news to tease the population.

 Sol Square – A magical place to visit during Christmas with sparkling lights and markets.

-People say goodbye to the year with the New Year’s Eve (referred to as Noche Vieja by the locals) celebrations on December 31st.
+People say goodbye to the year with the New Year’s Eve (referred to as Nochevieja by the locals) celebrations on December 31st.
 To truly become part of the celebration and impress the locals, don’t forget to buy 12 grapes in advance.
 Why?
 According to Spanish tradition, everyone has to eat one grape in time with the striking of the clock at midnight.
 If you manage to eat them all on time, you will have a New Year full of luck.
 Join the celebration at the Puerta del Sol Square in Madrid, where you can follow the clock until New Year and be part of the party atmosphere on the streets of Madrid.
-In different cities and towns just head to the main squares where you will find people ready to welcome you into their celebration.
+In different cities and towns, just head to the main squares, where you will find people ready to welcome you into their celebration.

 You will find something interesting to do every day over the Christmas holidays.
 Make sure to include a visit to one of the many living cribs (Nativity scene with real people) that are found in villages and towns around Spain.
 In the cities, some of the biggest brands take part in this tradition and put up their own living cribs – which in some cases end up being as big as the brands itself!
 Wandering around the cities’ streets will give you a great opportunity to enjoy the Christmas atmosphere and decorations.
-Some of the main roads are often closed to the traffic for the occasion and become walkways filled with life and Christmas joy (if you are in Madrid make sure to head to the Gran Via for an extraordinary experience).
+Some of the main roads are often closed to traffic for the occasion and become walkways filled with life and Christmas joy (if you are in Madrid, make sure to head to the Gran Vía for an extraordinary experience).
 With so many traditional street markets that often extend their opening hours during these days, you also have a great excuse to go shopping for the perfect gifts.

-There are many celebratory dates in the Spanish Christmas season’s calendar, immerse yourself in Spain’s deep-rooted and fun-filled customs with LUGAREX.
+There are many celebratory dates in the Spanish Christmas season’s calendar.
+Immerse yourself in Spain’s deep-rooted and fun-filled customs with Lugarex!

 To discover some of the best things you can do in Spain during the upcoming Christmas season, click on ‘Contact Us‘.